 At the end of her speech, A.Ozola noted that the LIFE Integrated project in the field of nature – LatViaNature is welcommed and launched at a time when the main goals of nature policy planning have been set and specific solutions and measures are required.

-The meeting was attended by the implementers of the LIFE-IP LatViaNature project: Lead Partner Nature Protection Agency in cooperation with partners – Ministry of Environmental Protection and Regional Development, four universities – University of Latvia, Daugavpils University, Latvia University of Agriculture and Vidzeme University of Applied Sciences, as well as Latvian Rural Consultation and Education Center, JSC “Latvian State Forests”, Latvian Fund for Nature and World Wide Fund for Nature.
+The meeting was attended by the implementers of the LIFE-IP LatViaNature project: Lead Partner Nature Conservation Agency in cooperation with partners – Ministry of Environmental Protection and Regional Development, four universities – University of Latvia, Daugavpils University, The Latvia University of Life Sciences and Technologies, and Vidzeme University of Applied Sciences, as well as Latvian Rural Consultation and Education Center, JSC “Latvian State Forests”, Latvian Fund for Nature and Pasaules Dabas Fonds.

 The cooperation partners shared their insight into the launch of the project and introduced the team of experts, the tasks to be performed in the project, as well as the work already started.
 The partners agreed on the principles of cooperation, the regulations of the Project Management Group, discussed in detail the activities to be performed in the first period of the project, deadlines and planned results, preparation and submission of technical and financial reports.